MaxFrequency/MFQ/content/Chasing the Stick – The History of Naughty Dog.md

 tags:
   - NaughtyDog
 ---
+# Chasing the Stick: The History of Naughty Dog

 ![[cts_final-cover-art-1.jpg]]

 # [[Chasing the Stick - The History of Naughty Dog during the PS4 Era|The History]]